Frequently Asked Questions:

 How will the new voting process work?

-Every registered voter will receive a ballot in the mail one month before the election.
-Voters will have three options to return their mail ballot: (1) return their ballot by mail postmarked no later than Election Day, (2) place it in one of the secure dropboxes located throughout their county, or (3) vote in person at a vote center.
+In all counties, voters will have three options to return their mail ballot: (1) return their ballot by mail, postmarked no later than Election Day, (2) place it in one of the secure drop boxes located throughout their county, or (3) vote in person at a vote center.

-At vote centers—which will replace polling places—offer many services and greater flexibility because you can visit any vote center in your county.
-At a vote center, you can drop off your ballot or request a replacement ballot and vote in person.
-You also may register to vote and cast a ballot the same day.
+Vote centers—which will replace polling places—offer many services and greater flexibility because you can visit any vote center in your county.
+At a vote center, you can drop off your ballot or request a replacement ballot and vote in person and you may also register to vote and cast a ballot the same day.
 Additionally, vote centers will rely on professional staff who will be trained to support all voters, including those with disabilities and those who may need language assistance.
 All vote centers will be open from the Saturday before Election Day through Election Day at 8 p.m.
 Some will be open a full 11 days, including the two weekends before Election Day.

 Will vote centers be open on the weekends?